2014–15 Sheffield Wednesday F.C. season: August

 Another mid-week game came at home to Millwall, a team who had got off to a great start to the beginning of the new season and also had yet to concede a goal.
 The first chance fell to Millwall when they had a free-kick go just wide of the target.
 Compared to the previous game against Derby this game seemed a much less entertaining game, with the next best chance falling to Atdhe Nuhiu whose header went over the bar.
 Into the second half and a free-kick for handball was awarded to the Owls and Chris Maguire stepped up and fired the ball into the back of the net with the help of a deflection on the way.
 Millwall stepped up their game from this point, but only created half chances as they failed to break Wednesday's defence down.
 However, with just over 5-minutes to go and a Millwall player and Keiren Westwood seemed to just clash/bump into each other in the area.
 Although, the referee saw this as a foul and gave a penalty.
 But, justice was served as Millwall failed to equalise from the spot and instead hit the post.
 Into the dying seconds of five-minutes added time and Millwall managed to find space for a shot and scored with virtually the last kick of the game, with the match ending 1–1.
 A few days later and Sheffield Wednesday faced one of the few trips up North to play Middlesbrough.
 6-minutes in and Nuhiu finished home on the line after a corner saw the ball continue to bounce in the box, but Nuhiu did not give up until the ball was in the back of the net.
 New signing Stevie May nearly doubled the Owls' lead as a great finger tip save saw his shot hit the post.
 Atdhe Nuhiu was soon involved again as his flick on saw Stevie May score his first goal for the club with a delightful finish into the far corner.
 2–0 up at half-time and things could not have been going better for Wednesday, that is until it did in the second-half.
 A free-kick saw Nuhiu head home his second goal of the game.
-Just under 20-minutes to go though and captain Glenn Loovens fouled a man in the box and Middlesbrough scored the resultant penalty kick.
+Just under 20-minutes to go through and captain Glenn Loovens fouled a man in the box and Middlesbrough scored the resultant penalty kick.
 Sheffield Wednesday hit the woodwork again, and then Middlesbrough were awarded another penalty.
 A powerful shot in the box hit Loovens on the arm, something he probably could not do anything about, but Middlesbrough did not care as they scored again.
 Into the dying seconds and Middlesbrough nearly equalised as cross could not quite reach the feet of one of their players.
 3-points though it was for Sheffield Wednesday, with the result looking kind on Middlesbrough's behalf.